PensionBee/ddd-workshop/README.md

 ## Context

+EventStorming is a powerful workshop format which helps us to achieve the following before we write a single line of code:

+- **Reach a shared understanding** of the problem/solution space, helping to reduce knowledge silos.
+- **Create a shared language** that we can use to communicate effectively with the rest of the team, domain experts and business stakeholders.
+- **Quickly design effective solutions** to complex business problems.
+- **Identify Bounded Contexts** that we can use to build scalable software systems.
+- **(Optionally) Create living documentation** that we can iterate on as our understanding of a business domain improves or as business requirements change (digitised EventStorming diagrams work best for this).

-EventStorming is a workshop format which helps us to quickly design effective solutions before we write any code.
-The key idea behind this approach is that we, as a team, preferably with business stakeholders and domain experts in the room, collaboratively model the **events** that make up business processes we're interested in.
+The key idea behind this approach is that we, as a team, preferably with business stakeholders and domain experts in the room, collaboratively model the events that make up business processes we're interested in.

-For example, in an E-commerce business, we might want to exploring and model the end-to-end customer shopping experience in order to build our first prototype.
+For example, in an E-commerce business, we might explore and model the end-to-end customer shopping experience in order to build our first prototype.
 Some of the events we might identify are:

 - `Product Added to Basket`
 - `Shipping Address Added`